bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @Davier</div>

-UI now repects the flexbox `Overflow::Hidden` property.
+UI now respects the flexbox `Overflow::Hidden` property.
 This can be used to cut off child content, which is useful when building things like scrollable lists:

 ![overflow hidden](overflow.png)